canoe-water

 For overnight paddle and hiking permits, advanced reservations are recommended to secure the exact date and entry point you desire; walk-ins are allowed as long as permits are available.

-We will be happy to reserve your BWCAW permit for you, the 2024 season starts on Wednesday January 31st 2024 at 9am CST.
-It will be faster if you get your own-we use the same pool of permits you would; call us before January 31st and we’ll show you the process!
+We will be happy to reserve your BWCAW permit for you, the 2025 season starts on Wednesday January 29th 2025 at 9am CST.
+It will be faster if you get your own-we use the same pool of permits you would; call us before January 29th and we’ll show you the process!
+If you do need to call us on the morning of January 29th, please wait until the afternoon as we are very busy getting our own permits; send us an email instead info@rockwoodbwca.com

 To check for availability you can call us or you can check on the BWCAW Reservations Web site at https://www.recreation.gov/permits/233396 [new window will open when you click on this link.]
 Permits are issued on a first-come, first-served basis, so reserve your permit as soon as you know your plans.